 Glistening and perfect, sits on a gleaming white plate, surrounded by cheffy swirls, not just of a slightly bitter orange caramel, but of an umami-tastic combo of smoky Turkish urfa chilli plus honey, soy, and just a hint of fish sauce.
 Swoon.
 Something billed as ‘chilli garlic chicken with a za’atar crumb’ turned out to be TFC (Turkish fried chicken).
 Here the succulent meat is encased in herby, lemony breadcrumbs, deep-fried and served with a potent lime mayo.
 It’s brilliant.

-But the kick-ass dish was the lahmacun – a kind of Turkish pizza, with a fantastically crisp flatbread base and warmly spiced minced lamb topping.
-Though it was already delicious, when we observed tradition and wrapped it up with pieces from the accompanying salad (a zingy, crunchy mix of pickled cauliflower, parsley, red onion and baby gem) it turned into a hot wrap to crush all other hot wraps into oblivion.
+But the kick-ass dish is the lahmacun – a kind of Turkish pizza, with a fantastically crisp flatbread base and warmly spiced minced lamb topping.
+Though already delicious, when we observed tradition and wrapped it up with pieces from the accompanying salad (a zingy, crunchy mix of pickled cauliflower, parsley, red onion and baby gem) it turned into a hot wrap to crush all other hot wraps into oblivion.

 Only two things – a cauliflower dish overpowered by chilli, with an odd metallic aftertaste, and another of ‘marinated and candied aubergine purée with yoghurt and smoked almonds’, which didn’t live up to its fancy description – left us feeling flat.
 But we’ll let these go, especially as service was exceptional, the ambience (even on a drizzly Tuesday night) vibrant, and prices so reasonable.
 Who needs kebab shops, anyway?